5 proven benefits of remote work for businesses and employees

 While there may be less need for face-to-face conversations, engagement and productivity continue to depend on employee feedback.
-Consider utilizing survey questions for remote workers to keep tabs on employee opinion and satisfaction so your business can continue to evolve.
+Consider utilizing survey questions for remote workers to keep tabs on employee opinion and satisfaction so your business can continue to evolve and raise productivity.

 Remote work has many benefits.
 However, there are still some challenges.
 It’s important to continue to focus on keeping teams happy and productive by developing innovative tactics that continue to boost engagement and teamwork.